 To ensure a smooth learning experience, the University highly recommends that all students invest in a laptop computer and Internet connectivity that meet the minimum requirements detailed below.
 Furthermore, it is mandatory for any student enrolling in an online class to possess a laptop computer and Internet connectivity that meet these minimum standards.

 Windows Systems

 Macintosh Systems

 - Windows 10 or later

 - Intel Core i5 or i7 processor

+- OS 13 (Ventura) or later

+- Any latest generation Macbook

 - 8 GB RAM minimum

 - 250 GB hard drive minimum (SSD preferred)

 - Webcam